-When $f(x) - f$ is not a sum of squares, then a variety of hierarchies have been designed, that augment the problem dimensionality to reach global convergence [6-8].
-In Sec.
+When $f(x) - f$ is not a sum of squares, then a variety of hierarchies have been designed when optimization is performed on a compact constraint set described with polynomial inequalities (such as taking an l_2 -ball for Ω), that augment the problem dimensionality to reach global convergence [6-8].
+In Sect.
 9, we show how our framework fits with one these hierarchies, and also can provide computational gains.